Vital records documenting people who were enslaved, 1760-1828, bulk: 1799-1828

 Scope and Contents

-Most of birth records are for children who were born after July 4, 1799 to mothers who were enslaved but who themselves would be emancipated according to the Act for the Gradual Abolition of Slavery passed by the New York State Legislature on March 29, 1799.
-After this law went into effect, clerks of towns and cities in New York were mandated to keep records of births of children born to enslaved women who would be affected by this law (registers of birth registrations and abandonments).
-Information recorded in the birth records generally include: name of the child, date of birth, mention of the mother (sometimes providing her first name), and the name of the enslaver.
-There are also birth records of people born into slavery in Kings County, 1760-1784.
-These records are in Dutch and have not been translated.
+The birth records are for children who were born after July 4, 1799 to mothers who were still enslaved, but would be emancipated according to the Act for the Gradual Abolition of Slavery passed by the New York State Legislature on March 29, 1799.
+After this law went into effect, town and city clerks in New York State were mandated to keep records of births of children born to women who were enslaved.
+Information recorded in the birth records generally include the name of the child, their date of birth, mention of the mother (often providing her first name), and the name of the enslaver.

 Extent